neildevas/CloudProject/README.md

 Slight configuration is needed:

-- `python3 -m pip install -r requirements.xtx`
+- `python3 -m pip install -r requirements.txt`
 - the user running the scripts will need permission to use docker and nginx

 ### Running It